 There is a lot of variation in average incomes and salaries across Canada.
 While the three territories top the table for average salaries in Canada, not all of them are on top when comparing average household or individual incomes after tax.

-The average salary in Canada increased from 2020 to 2021, but it was down by a small margin in the first quarter of 2022.
-However, when the data from the entire year is available, the picture could change.
+The average salary in Canada increased from 2020 to 2021, with a slight dip in the first quarter of 2022.
+However, by 2024 and 2025, average salaries have risen again, and when the full-year data for 2025 is published, the overall picture of salary growth will be clearer.

 While there have been improvements in pay equality in Canada, there is still work to do as women earn less than men and Indigenous workers earn less than their non-Indigenous counterparts.